TipTop-Press/BlockPosition/README.md

 ## Description
 This plugin allows you to combine multiple `wp_queries` into to one loop

+The idea behind this plugin is to use WordPress a bit more single page style.

 ### Features
 * Add Gutenberg Blocks to the WordPress loop